foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/CONSOLIDATION_TASKS.md

 ## Overview

 This document provides **step-by-step, expert-level instructions** for consolidating the NZGDC widget system's event panel architecture into a unified design while maintaining distinct schedule view states (Thursday, Friday/Saturday Morning, Friday/Saturday Afternoon).
-This consolidation will eliminate code duplication, reduce maintenance overhead, and ensure consistent event panel rendering across all widget types.
+This consolidation eliminates code duplication, reduces maintenance overhead, and ensures consistent event panel rendering across all widget types.

+**UPDATE:** The unified architecture also supports the new Event Categories system with 11 fixed categories that integrate seamlessly with all widget types through CSS data attributes and widget context parameters.

 **This guide is designed to prevent critical architectural mistakes and ensure a seamless, maintainable consolidation of the codebase.**